mxballin/SteamExplorerApp/README.md

 # Ballin Assignment B3 & B4

-This repository holds the files for Mya Ballin's project work for Assignments B3 - OPTION B and B4 — Option C for STAT545B: Exploratory Data Analysis at UBC.
+This repository holds the files for Mya Ballin's project work for Assignments B3 - Option B and B4 — Option C for STAT545B: Exploratory Data Analysis at UBC.
 Option B for assignment B3 asked students to create their own shiny app with three features and deploy it and Option C for assignment B4 asked students to continue to add features to their app.

 ## Running Instance